The goal of the SCBA Beekeeping Program is to foster the practice of sustainable beekeeping in Sonoma County. We do this through:

 The Sonoma County Beekeepers Association has entertaining and educational monthly meetings that are open to the public---you don't have to be a member to attend.
 Attending a meeting as a guest can be a great way to become familiar with our organization, the work we do in the community, and what we can offer you as a beekeeper.

-Meetings begin with a social hour with tables for each of our programs and clusters, the SCBA library, plant sales, and snacks.
+When in person, meetings begin with a social hour with tables for each of our programs and clusters, the SCBA library, plant sales, and snacks.
 This is followed by club business and announcements.
 There is time for questions and answers, where members help each other solve or prevent apiary problems, followed by guest speakers whose presentations cover a wide variety of topics.
 The presentations are designed to help all levels of beekeepers, including new folks interested in bees and beekeeping.
 Our meetings are a great place to make new friends, network, and learn all about honey bees.

 SCBA General Meetings are on our Events Calendar, and are held the second Monday of every month, except July.